Wilderness Use Fees are charged for all wilderness camping permits. No additional fee is charged for stock animals. Check with the WIC for details.

 Trails listed as foot trails are sometimes passable to very experienced stock users.
 On foot trails not maintained for stock use, puncheon bridges or bridge decking may not be capable of supporting a rider and horse’s weight.
 Bridge surfaces are often slippery when wet.
 Check with the WIC for additional information.

 An overnight holding corral is available at the Hoh and Staircase Ranger Stations.
-The “barn site” 1/4 miles from the Eagle Ranger Station is available for overnight holding of stock; reservations should be made through the Eagle Ranger Station.
-Elwha (Whiskey Bend) has a small corral with 2 campsites for stock users.
+The “barn site” 1/4 miles from the Eagle Ranger Station is available for overnight holding of stock.
 There are unloading ramps at Whiskey Bend and Sol Duc.
 Hitchracks are provided at the following trailhead locations: Dosewallips, Whiskey Bend, Sol Duc, Hoh and North Fork Quinault.
 No turn around space is available for trailers at the Boulder Creek trailhead (you must turn and park at wide pullouts 3/4 mile from the road end.)
 Pack animals may not be tied within 150 feet of any developed campground.

 Hitchracks are provided at Elkhorn Ranger Station and Hayes River Ranger Station (Elwha River Trail); Olympic Hot Springs Trail just below the Boulder Creek Campground; Olympus Guard Station (Hoh River Trail); and at Enchanted Valley (East Fork Quinault River Trail).
 On the Elwha River Trail, Elkhorn has a drift fence enclosure; Press Valley and Camp Wilder have a single drift fence.